-General and administrative expenses increased by \$0.9 million, or 55.1%, from \$1.7 million to \$2.6 million.
-The increase in spending was primarily attributable to an increase in legal and consulting expenses associated with PASCAL Business acquisition and execution of the Exclusive Distribution agreement with Topcon.
+General and administrative expenses increased by \$0.2 million, or 14.0%, from \$1.7 million to \$1.9 million.
+The increase in spending was primarily attributable to an increase in legal and consulting expenses associated with acquisition of the PASCAL Business and execution of the Exclusive Distribution Agreement with Topcon.